JNRowe/vim-configs/vimrc.d/misc.rst

 .. note::

     This is different to ``:mkexrc`` in that it displays *all* options, not just the ones you have changed.
-This is far nicer behaviour when you’ve upgraded and want to see what has changed.
-It is also different to using ``:set`` with ``:redir`` as the output is easier to diff.
+This is far nicer behaviour when you’ve upgraded :command:`vim` and want to see what has changed.
+It is also different to using ``:set`` with ``:redir`` as the output is easier to read in :command:`diff`’s output.

 Add on-hover word definitions, which can be useful for prose editing::